solo-io/wasm/spec/spec-compat.md

 ```
 $ cat Dockerfile
 FROM scratch
+LABEL org.opencontainers.image.title my-wasm-extension
 COPY runtime-config.json plugin.wasm ./
 ```

-**Note: you must have exactly one `COPY` instruction in the Dockerfile in order to end up having only one layer in produced images**
+**Note: you must have exactly one `COPY` instruction in the Dockerfile at the end as only the last layer in produced images is going to be taken into account to obtain the files**

 2. Then, build your image via `docker build` command